Building Controllers¶

 14 rm -f *.o *.so

-Create a file named “Makefile” with the above content and save it to the directory where MyController.cpp is located.
-Navigate to that directory via the command line and invoke:
+Create a file with the above content named “Makefile” in the directory containing MyController.cpp.
+Navigate to that directory from the command line and enter

 make